mchernosky/dartt/README.md

 ## TODO

+- If you start a task before another one, draw it above that one.
 - Automatic chart sizing.
 - Reference chart start/end for task dates.
 - Allow dependencies on more than one task.